Written by Lara

 How can you apply?

-To register, you will need to fill the “move to Sweden” form ↗️and it’s strongly recommended to do it already before you come to Sweden.
+To register, you will need to notify the Swedish Tax Agency of your move to Sweden ↗️ and it’s strongly recommended to do it already before you come to Sweden.
 This will save your time and allow you to see the documents you will need to provide in Sweden.
 So you know which documents you should bring to Sweden.
-Once you arrive in Sweden, all you need to do is visit one of the offices of the Swedish Tax Agency to complete your registration.
+Once you arrive in Sweden, all you need to do is visit one of the offices of the Swedish Tax Agency to complete your registration and for them to check your identity.

 Depending on your situation, there are a few more documents you might need to provide: